At its core, this problem asks: can we create a one-to-one mapping (a bijection) between the characters of s and the characters of t?

 The word "isomorphic" means "same structure."
 Two strings are isomorphic if they share the same character pattern.
 In "egg", the pattern is "ABB" (first character is unique, second and third are the same).
 In "add", the pattern is also "ABB".
 So they're isomorphic.
 But "foo" has pattern "ABB" while "bar" has pattern "ABC", so they're not.

 Consider s = "badc" and t = "baba".
-If we only map s to t, we get: b->b, a->a, d->b.
-The issue is that both 'b' and 'd' map to 'b', but a single forward map doesn't detect that unless we also check the reverse direction.
+Mapping only s to t gives b->b, a->a, d->b.
+Both 'b' and 'd' now map to 'b', which violates the one-to-one requirement, but a single forward map never sees the collision.
+Checking the reverse direction catches it.

-So we need two maps: one from s->t and one from t->s.
-At each position, we check both.
-If s[i] already has a mapping and it doesn't match t[i], that's a conflict.
-If t[i] already has a mapping and it doesn't match s[i], that's also a conflict.
-Only if both checks pass do we record the mapping and move on.
+The fix is two maps: one from s->t and one from t->s.
+At each position, both are checked.
+If s[i] already has a mapping that does not match t[i], that is a conflict.
+If t[i] already has a mapping that does not match s[i], that is also a conflict.
+When both checks pass, the position records the mapping and the scan continues.

-mapST (s character -> t character) and mapTS (t character -> s character).i from 0 to n-1.charS = s[i] and charT = t[i].charS is already in mapST and mapST[charS] != charT, return false.charT is already in mapTS and mapTS[charT] != charS, return false.mapST[charS] = charT and mapTS[charT] = charS.The two hash maps work great, but we're storing explicit character mappings when all we really need to know is whether two characters appear in the same pattern.
-What if instead of storing mappings, we just stored the last position where each character appeared?
+mapST (s character -> t character) and mapTS (t character -> s character).i from 0 to n-1.charS = s[i] and charT = t[i].charS is already in mapST and mapST[charS] != charT, return false.charT is already in mapTS and mapTS[charT] != charS, return false.mapST[charS] = charT and mapTS[charT] = charS.The two maps store explicit character-to-character pairs, but the only property that matters is whether matching positions in s and t share the same occurrence pattern.
+The next approach tracks that pattern directly by recording the last position each character appeared at, which avoids storing any mapping.

-This approach is elegant because it avoids explicit character-to-character mappings entirely.
-We just need two arrays tracking the last seen index for each character.
+The method needs no explicit character-to-character map, only two arrays holding the last seen index for each character.

 lastSeenS and lastSeenT.i from 0 to n-1.lastSeenS[s[i]] != lastSeenT[t[i]], the characters have different occurrence patterns, so return false.lastSeenS[s[i]] = i and lastSeenT[t[i]] = i.